ieee-uottawa/SITE-Bot/README.md

 };
 ```

+The action function can be named anything, but it must take a Discord.js message
+object and be included in the default export, the `Command` object.
+Check out
+the [Discord.js API](https://discord.js.org/#/docs/main/stable/class/Message) to see the properties of `message`.

 ```typescript
 export const action = (message: Message) => {
   message.channel.send("Pong!
 Wow, the bot works!");
 };
 ```

+Finally, you'll need to make one of these.
+Provide your `CommandDefinition`
+object and action function, and you're almost good to go.

 ```typescript
 export const command: Command = {